 The letter was published on FLI’s website, which lists its activities as grantmaking, policy research, and advocacy in fields like AI.
 Scholars, IT Executives, and other famous people have signed the letter, including Yuval Noah Harari, author and professor at the Hebrew University of Jerusalem, Jaan Tallinn, co-founder of Skype, Craig Peters, CEO of Getty Images, and others.

-The letter makes the point that modern AI systems are intelligent enough to compete with people.
-It should be planned for and handled with appropriate care and resources, according to the authors, as this “may constitute a major transition in the history of life on Earth.”
+The letter points out that modern AI systems are intelligent enough to compete with people.
+According to the authors, it should be planned for and handled with appropriate care and resources, as this “may constitute a major transition in the history of life on Earth.”
 They assert that despite a “out-of-control race” to create new “digital minds” that not even their creators can comprehend or predict, this degree of planning and supervision is not taking place.

 What Do They Suggest?

-It has been advised to take a six-month break from developing systems that are more powerful than GPT-4, ChatGPT’s most recent upgrade that can now handle image-related queries as well.
+It has been advised to take a six-month break from developing more powerful systems than GPT-4, ChatGPT’s most recent upgrade, which can also handle image-related queries.
 This halt should involve all important players and be made public and verifiable.
-Governments should intervene and impose a moratorium, they argue, if such a pause can’t be rapidly implemented.
+They argue that if such a pause can’t be rapidly implemented, governments should intervene and impose a moratorium.

-According to them, businesses currently need to create a set of standard safety rules that can be checked by unbiased outside specialists for advanced AI design and development.
+According to them, businesses need to create standard safety rules that unbiased outside specialists can check for advanced AI design and development.

 Have Any AI Labs Responded To The Letter?

 OpenAI has already spoken about AI and its effects in a cautious manner.
-In a post from 2023, it stated, “We want to deploy them and acquire experience with running them in the actual world as we construct increasingly more powerful systems.
-We think that this is the most careful way to introduce AGI [Artificial General Intelligence] into the world; a slow transition is preferable to a quick one.
-We believe it is best to adapt to this gradually since we anticipate that the world will advance at a much faster rate thanks to sophisticated AI.
+A 2023 post stated, “We want to deploy them and acquire experience with running them in the actual world as we construct increasingly more powerful systems.
+We think this is the most careful way to introduce AGI [Artificial General Intelligence] into the world; a slow transition is preferable to a quick one.
+We believe it is best to adapt to this gradually since we anticipate that the world will advance much faster thanks to sophisticated AI.

-Yet, it took some time before responding to the mail.
+Yet, it took some time for Musk to respond to the mail.
 Importantly, Musk contributed to OpenAI’s early funding in 2015 but ultimately withdrew his support, citing a conflict of interest due to Tesla’s interest in AI.

-A letter warning of potential risks may be a good idea, but James Grimmelmann, a professor of digital and information law at Cornell University, told the AP that “Elon Musk’s participation is also deeply hypocritical given how Tesla has fought against accountability for the flawed AI in its self-driving cars.”
+A letter warning of potential risks may be a good idea.
+Still, James Grimmelmann, a professor of digital and information law at Cornell University, told the AP that “Elon Musk’s participation is also deeply hypocritical given how Tesla has fought against accountability for the flawed AI in its self-driving cars.”